 Step 1: Brushing, Flossing and Rinsing

 Believe it or not, there is a wrong way to brush your teeth.
 Many people forget to brush the backs or sides of their teeth during their regular oral routine.
 Also, pay special attention to your gum line and try to brush for two to three minutes twice daily.
-Additionally, flossing should be done at least once a day and while rinsing is not a flossing or brushing substitute, using it twice daily can decrease your plaque by up to 20 percent.
+Additionally, flossing should be done at least once a day and while rinsing is not flossing or brushing substitute, using it twice daily can decrease your plaque by up to 20 percent.

 Step 2: Watch Your Habits and Diet

-Consuming tobacco products stains your teeth and negatively impacts your gum health in a significant way.
+Consuming tobacco products stain your teeth and negatively impacts your gum health in a significant way.
 Try to avoid indulging in these products as well as sugary or starchy foods.
 Sugar and starch facilitate plaque production.
 However, foods rich in vitamin A and C can boost your tooth and gum strength overall.